b-jancovich/time_freq_analysis/README.md

 ________________________________________________________________________________

-The Superlet Transform function "nfaslt.m" is licenced by the Transylvanian Institute of Neuroscience under the MIT License Copyright (c) 2020 Harald Bârzan
+The Superlet Transform function "nfaslt.m" was released by the Transylvanian Institute of Neuroscience under the MIT License Copyright (c) 2020 Harald Bârzan

 Permission is hereby granted, free of charge, to any person obtaining a copy